emaloney/MBDataEnvironment/README.md

 Additional types can also be created using MBML functions, and values from other sources can be referenced through Mockingbird expressions.

-> **Note:** Concrete variable values are set immediately when the `<Var>` tag is encountered as an MBML file is processed.
-This means that any values referenced by `<Var>` tag expressions must already be present in the environment.
-Because MBML is processed from the top of the document down, a `<Var>` tag can reference any value declared above it (or declared in any file included above it).

 Concrete literal string values can be specified using the `literal` attribute.
 Within a literal string, expressions are not evaluated, so there's no need to perform any escaping.
 For example:

 ```xml
 <Var name="currency" literal="$USD"/>
 ```

-The declaration above sets the value of the Mockingbird variable named `price` to an `NSString` containing the text "`$USD`".
+The declaration above sets `$currency` to an `NSString` containing "`$USD`".

-If literals won't suffice, you can instead use the `value` attribute along with expressions to set a specific value when the variable is declared:
+If literals won't suffice, you can use the `value` attribute along with an expression that sets a specific value when the variable is declared:

 ```xml
 <Var name="price" value="#(99.99)"/>